swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model-online/chapter-10-save-and-load-the-model-with-mlem/index.md

 You did fix some of the previous issues:

-- ✅ The model can be saved and loaded with all have required artifacts for future usage.
-The model can be served outside of the experiment context.
+- ✅ Model can be saved and loaded with all required artifacts for future usage

-You could serve this model from anywhere.
-Additional services could submit predictions to your model.
-The usage of FastAPI creates endpoints that are automatically documented to interact with the model.

-You can now safely continue to the next chapter of this guide concluding your journey and the next things you could do with your model.
+You can now safely continue to the next chapter.

 ## State of the MLOps process